radektomasek/fm-three-column-preview-card-component/README.md

-# fm-three-column-preview-card-component
+# Three Column Preview Card Component

-This repository contains an implementation of one of the Frontend Mentor Challenges - 3-column preview card component
+This repository contains an implementation of one of the Frontend Mentor Challenges - [Three Column Preview Card Component](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-) using HTML/CSS.